MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 # 1. Abstract

-This standard is intended to assist the implementation of the Application Programming Interfaces (APIs) for the Alarm ManagementAPI functionality of the Service Orchestration Function at the LSO Allegro, LSO Interlude and LSO Legato Interface Reference Points (IRPs), for which requirements and use cases are defined in MEF W133.1 [[MEF W133.1](#8-references)].
+This standard is intended to assist the implementation of the Application Programming Interfaces (APIs) for the Alarm ManagementAPI functionality of the Service Orchestration Function at the LSO Allegro, LSO Interlude and LSO Legato Interface Reference Points (IRPs), for which requirements and use cases are defined in Mplify 133.1 [[Mplify133.1](#8-references)].
 The requirements and use cases are the same for all IRPs.
 This standard consists of this document and complementary API definitions for Alarms and Threshold Crossing Alerts.

 This standard normatively incorporates the following files by reference as if